-The last words of David to Goliath are full of faith in God.
+The last words Goliath heard are full of faith in God.
 He does not foolishly declare trust in his own skill or proclaim he fights either for his own or Israel's honor.
 He, instead, is willing to risk his life to silence someone who dares defy the Lord of hosts!

 "You [Goliath] come to me with a sword and with a spear and with a javelin.
 But I come to you in the name of the Lord of hosts, the God of the armies of Israel . . .
 And all this multitude shall know that the Lord does not save with sword and spear; for the battle is the Lord's . . ."
 (1Samuel 17:45, 47).

 David and his relationship with Goliath did not end when he killed him in battle.
 After he was victorious he took the giant's armor, sword and spear and placed them in his tent (1Samuel 17:54).
 He also took Goliath's head, which he had chopped off to insure his death (verse 51), to Jerusalem.
 From the city, he took it with him when he was escorted to see King Saul (verses 55 - 57).